Avalanche-io/c4/README.md

 consistently and unambiguously, while managing assets internally in anyway they choose.
 This can be done without prior agreement or communication of any kind.

-This ‘agreement without communication’ is an essential feature of C4 IDs and a key differentiator between it and other identification systems.
+This 'agreement without communication' is an essential feature of C4 IDs and a key differentiator between it and other identification systems.
 It enables interoperability between human beings, organizations, databases, software applications, and networks, and it is essential to the globally distributed workflows of media production.